geoskimoto/small-projects-collection/README.md

-# Collection of machine-learning, statistics, and other coursework projects.
+# Collection of machine-learning, statistics, GIS and other smaller projects.